Things to ask when choosing a celebrant:

-Always, and at the venue, this is very important, please allow 45-60 minutes for a great rehearsal.
+A rehearsal is fantastic as it takes the stress away.
+Please allow 45-60 minutes for a great rehearsal.
 It helps you and the bridal party to enjoy themselves on the wedding day without stressing about where to stand and what to do.

 Do you supply a PA system?

 Yes, wireless mics included and no power required so parks, gardens and beach weddings are a speciality.
 I will play the music that you would like for the ceremony.

 Do you allow meetings after the initial meeting or just emails and phone calls?

 Yes, there is no limit to the number of times we can meet.
 Face to face meetings help us both to get to know each other.

 Do you show me templates of a ceremony for me to choose or do you build them individually?

 I always build ceremonies individually for each couple.
 At the introductory meeting I take you through the ceremony guidebook I have developed, it is over 100 pages long and helps you in the development of your own ceremony.